Emergency Food Assistance Information: Food banks, pantries and more in the Hudson Valley

 Beacon + Newburgh Farmers’ Markets

-Both markets will continue to process benefits as usual, and will continue to match them dollar for dollar year-round at the Market Manager’s Tent.
-This weekend, SNAP cardholders will receive an additional $30 in emergency Greens4Greens coupons.
-Market organizers say they “intend to support SNAP/EBT benefit users for the duration of the shutdown or as long as we have funding.”
+Both the Beacon and Newburgh Farmers’ Markets will continue to process benefits as usual, and will continue to match them dollar for dollar year-round at the Market Manager’s Tent.
+Beginning the weekend of November 1, SNAP cardholders will receive an additional $30 in emergency Greens4Greens coupons.
+Market organizers say they intend to support SNAP/EBT benefit users for the duration of the shutdown or as long as we have funding, and that “no one will be turned away for lack of SNAP funds.”
+If you have the means, please consider sponsoring emergency Greens4Greens in $30 increments to directly help our SNAP neighbors access fresh, local food: Donate

 Beekman: